yashsahugtx/skype-docs/Skype/SDN/articles/bssid-element-qualityendpointtype-complextype-skype-for-business-sdn-interface-2-2-schema-d.md

 (QualityEndPointType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

 Id of an access point for a WiFi/wireless connection.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information